yiisoft/user/README.md

 ];
 ```

-In case the application is used along with the [yiisoft/config](https://github.com/yiisoft/config), the package is [configured](./config/di-web.php)
+If the application is used along with the [yiisoft/config](https://github.com/yiisoft/config), the package is [configured](./config/di-web.php)
 automatically to use `WebAuth` as default implementation of `Yiisoft\Auth\AuthenticationMethodInterface`.

 #### ApiAuth